wrmay/jet-data-acquisition/README.md

 - [ ] Install a jdk on the device.
 For example: `sudo apt install default-jdk-headless `
 - [ ] Install "virtualenv" on the device: `sudo apt install virtualenv`
+- [ ] Install "libatlas" and headers on the device `sudo apt install libatlas-base-dev`.
+This is necessary in order for numpy to be installed on device.
 - [ ] Navigate to the IoT section of the [AWS Console](https://console.aws.com/iot).
 On the left hand menu, select "Greengrass", "Core Devices" and click on "Set up one core device."

 ![Greengrass setup step 1](resources/gg_setup_1.jpg)